Tight contact structures without symplectic fillings are everywhere: Non-fillable contact structures

-We first construct tight, non-fillable contact structures on $\SSS^{2n+1}$, for $n\geq 2$ to prove \Cref{thm:tightnonfill}. \begin{theorem} For every $n \ge 2$, the sphere $\mathbb S^{2n+1}$ admits an \textbf{algebraically} tight, non-strongly fillable contact structure that is homotopically standard. \end{theorem} \begin{proof} We consider the Bourgeois contact structure coming from the following choice of open book on the sphere $\SSS^{2n-1}$.
-For $n\geq 3$, the open book coming from the $A_{1}-$singularity, with binding given by $B=\Sigma_{n-1}(2,2,\cdots,2) \cong S^*\SSS^{n-1}$; this is just the positive stabilisation $\SSS^{2n-1}=OB(D^*\SSS^{n-1},\tau)$ of the standard open book $OB(\D^{2n-2},\Id)$, where $\tau$ is the Dehn-Seidel twist.
-For $n=2$, an open book $OB(\Sigma, \psi)$ for the standard contact structure on $\SSS^3$, whose page $\Sigma$ is non-sporadic and has homology $H_1(\Sigma)$ of rank at least $2$; for example, one can take repeated positive stabilisations of the trivial open book.
+\textbf{Step 1: the geometric construction.} We consider the Bourgeois contact structure coming from the following choice of open book on the sphere $\SSS^{2n-1}$.
+For $n\geq 3$, we chose the open book coming from the $A_{1}$-singularity, with binding given by $B=\Sigma_{n-1}(2,2,\cdots,2) \cong S^*\SSS^{n-1}$; this is just the positive stabilization $\SSS^{2n-1}=OB(D^*\SSS^{n-1},\tau)$ of the standard open book $OB(\D^{2n-2},\Id)$, where $\tau$ is the Dehn-Seidel twist, as defined in detail in \cite{Sei03} following the idea in \cite{Arn95}.
+For $n=2$, we chose an open book $OB(\Sigma, \psi)$ for the standard contact structure on $\SSS^3$, whose page $\Sigma$ is non-sporadic and has homology $H_1(\Sigma)$ of rank at least $2$; for example, one can take repeated positive stabilizations of the trivial open book.

+Notice that, topologically, the Bourgeois manifold associated to these open books is of the form $\SSS^{2n-1} \times \TT^2$.
+We then perform subcritical/flexible surgeries to topologically obtain a sphere $\mathbb S^{2n+1}$.
+More precisely, first observe that, by the $h$-principle for isotropic embeddings \cite[Section 12.4]{EliMisBook} and for loose Legendrians \cite{MurLoose} (see also \cite[Theorem 7.16]{CieEliBook}), one can always realize smooth surgeries of index $1$ and $2$ via contact surgeries.
+In view of this, we first perform two index $1$ surgeries that kill the generators of the fundamental group in the torus factor, to obtain a simply connected manifold with the homology of $\mathbb{S}^{2n-1}\times \mathbb{S}^2$.
+Notice that, since these generators are non-trivial in homology and we start from a Bourgeois contact structure with trivial $c_1$, the resulting cobordism will have trivial $c_1$.

+Now, observe that the generator of the second homology group of the obtained manifold is spherical by the Hurewicz theorem.
+Moreover, using the fact that the ambient dimension is at least $5$, we can perturb a continuous map $f\colon \SSS^2\to M$ representing such a generator to a smooth embedding $\widetilde{f}\colon \SSS^2\to M$ according to standard transversality theory (see e.g.\ \cite[Theorems 2.6 and 2.13]{HirBook}).
+We can then perform an index $2$ surgery along $\widetilde{f}(\SSS^2)$, which has the effect of killing the generator in degree-$2$ homology.